top of page

 2. The second type is called projection testing.
 These are personality studies in which the examined person creates and presents various types of artifacts using their subconsciousness.
 In simplified terms, it can be said that it corresponds to the principle of associations.
 For this purpose, specially developed creative or introspective exercises are used.
 The examined person knows about being the subject of the test, but gives answers unconsciously, not knowing what the given exercise is related to.

 I would also like to highlight one test in particular.
 This is the Highly Sensitive Personality Test.
 Highly Sensitive People make up about 20% of the entire population, but very often they are not aware of this very feature of their personality.
-And realizing the fact of having a Highly Sensitive Personality can significantly affect the level of satisfaction derived from life.
+That realization can significantly affect the level of satisfaction derived from life.

 The description of the concept of high sensitivity, as well as links to free tests for high sensitivity, were placed on the penultimate place of the list presented here comparing various personality, behavior, and competence tests.

-Comprehensive comparison of psychometric tests of personality and behavior
+Comprehensive comparison of psychometric tests: personality or behaviors?

 In our comparison, we will mainly focus on psychometric tests.
 They are easily accessible, especially online.
-And projection tests are mainly used in clinical practice, so they are really aimed at diagnosing serious disorders.
+Projection tests are mainly used in clinical practice, so they are aimed at diagnosing serious disorders.

 1. The Big 5 Model, a five-factor personality test by Paul Costa and Robert McCrae